wp-plugins/wp-client-testimonial/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to your WP-admin ->Client Testimonials,here we can add/manage client testimonials .
-4. you can call client testimonial using shortcode 4.1.
-In page or post put shortcode directly  ['wp-client-testimonial'] 4.2.
-In template file call shortcode by ' echo do_shortcode("['wp-client-testimonial']");'
+4. you can call client testimonial using shortcode
+5. In page or post put shortcode directly  ['wp-client-testimonial']
+6. In php template file call shortcode by ' echo do_shortcode("['wp-client-testimonial']");'